PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 direct imports for the outer owners, and one explicit callback to retain the historical nested helper boundary.
 The focused plus architecture suite passed 252 tests, and all 11 TensorFlow-import-blocked tests passed.

+That sequence now uses `SINetTerminalLayoutRecoveryContext` and three stable IDs in `passes/sinet_terminal_layout_recovery_orchestration.py`.
+The two outer owners are direct imports, while the historical pre-add/resize helper is an explicit zero-argument callback.
+The old helper is a four-line delegate and both top-level boundaries remain unchanged.
+Stable-ID multiplicity retains the nested pre-add/resize execution alongside its three direct calls.
+Focused, outer-owner, architecture, core, and TensorFlow-import-blocked suites pass.
+The next candidate is the terminal clamp/unary/ReLU cluster; characterize its shared pass-state scope and every outer boundary before extraction.